pavlodef/pavlodef/README.md

 # 💫 About Me:
-I am a Backend Developer with 5 years of experience using Python and NodeJs to build scalable web and mobile applications
+I am Pavlo a Backend Developer with 5 years of experience using Python and NodeJs to build scalable web and mobile applications

 # 💻 Tech Stack: